Grand Hustle Records: Hustle Gang

 Hustle Gang is an American hip hop collective composed of signees of Grand Hustle, introduced in 2013.
 The group's debut LP, GDOD: Get Dough or Die was released the same year and co-released by record label Be Music.
 The group's 2017 releases were distributed by Roc Nation.

 Smash Factory

 Smash Factory was a production team composed of T.I., and Grand Hustle in-house producers, Lamar Edwards (known as Mars or MyGuyMars) and C Gutta (also known as Lil' C).
 The group has produced for the likes of Nelly and Young Dro.

-VisionMob

-VisionMob is a banner under Grand Hustle in which T.I. directs and or produces music videos.

 In-house producers

 Grand Hustle Records also house a production wing, which serves as a group of in-house producers for the label.